franneck94/HelperBox/docs/index.md

 ### Auto-Follow Button

-- If is active (button is green) the targeted player is followed
+- If it is active (button is green) the targeted player is followed
-- Will be inactive when there is no target or the button state was set to inactive
+    - Note: Stucks are **not** detected
+- To deactivate, just click again on the button